 What We Do

-Our research program was developed to drive our policy development, advocacy and community organizing campaigns.
-The focus of our research is to:
+Our research program supports policy development, advocacy, and community organizing campaigns.

-The goal of our advocacy is to amplify the voices of the informal economy, impact public policy at the local, state and national levels, change the narrative and stigma attached to individuals engaged in the informal economy and build Black equity in the US.
+We amplify the voices of participants in the informal economy, shape public policy at the local and national levels, and change the narrative and stigma attached to individuals engaged in the informal economy.

 The Corner Podcast

-The Corner uses film as an intervention that transforms the narrative of surrounding Chicago’s informal economy from criminality to survivability.
-Through The Corner, informal workers address barriers to economic justice and define their vision of safety and equity for Chicago.
+The Corner is a platform for informal workers to address barriers to economic justice and define their vision of safety and equity for Chicago.